 What is wagering requirements and how does it work?

-A deposit bonus is essentially free money offered to the player, but as you know, online casinos are profit-driven companies which means you can expect them to add some sort of condition.
+A deposit bonus is essentially free money offered to the player that can come in many forms – 200% casino bonuses, high roller bonuses, or as no deposit free spins just to name a few examples.
+As you know, however, online casinos are profit-driven companies which means you can expect them to add some sort of condition.
 This is where wagering requirements come into effect.
 Moreover, it’s important to know that casinos do not like bonus abusers.
 In fact, they can do great damage to a casinos and are even one of the reasons why bonus offers have declined and become more harder to beat.
 If you overdo it, you might end up being banned.

 So what exactly is wagering then?
 Well, wagering is the number of times the player must play through the bonus amount before a withdrawal can be requested.
 Bonuses can also have other terms and conditions, such as max bet rule or certain game restrictions.
 Many players are in such a hurry to start playing that they never actually read the terms.
 This, of course, puts them at risk of breaking the bonus terms.